MrLuis/test/RestAPI/readme.md

 # RestAPI

 ### Description
-This small rest api sample contains two project.
+This small rest api sample contains two projects.

 * Server - this is an ExpressJS implementation with a 'Cars' route
 * Client - This is a ReactJS implementation using React Router, Custom Hooks, Vite, in Typescript